taroj1205/tauri-clipboard-manager/.changeset/yellow-cycles-obey.md

 "clippr": patch
 ---

-Fix copy function not copying
+Fix not being able to copy text to clipboard.